Whatever your priorities, this can help you find someone who understands you and has the resources to help you with your financial life

 4. How can you help me stay on track as I pursue my goals?
 Am I on the right track?

 The choices you make every day—from where you choose to eat to the companies you choose to invest in—can be a reflection of your deeply held beliefs.
-Your advisor should be able to offer investments that take your values into account—whether your concerns are about sustainability, social responsibility or corporate governance.
+Your advisor should be able to suggest investments that take your values and best interests into account—whether your concerns are about sustainability, social responsibility or corporate governance.
 These investments should also be vetted with the same rigor as other more traditional choices, so that they are aligned with all your other investments.

 6. What happens if the markets are volatile?
 Will you call me?